walt-id/waltid-sd-jwt/README.md

 ## Examples
 ### Kotlin / JVM

-#### Create and sign an SD-JWT using the Nimbus JWT crypto provider
+#### Create and sign an SD-JWT using the NimbusDS-based JWT crypto provider

 This example creates and signs an SD-JWT, using the SimpleJWTCryptoProvider implementation, that's shipped with the waltid-sd-jwt library, which uses the `nimbus-jose-jwt` library for cryptographic operations.